bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bohr-harald.md

 title: Bohr (2), Harald
 born: 1887
 died: 1951
-keywords: Dirichlet series, mathematical analysis, Olympic medal, Besicovitch theorem, Big-O notation, mean ergodic theorem, prime numbers
+keywords: harald bohr,bohr
-description: Harald Bohr worked on Dirichlet series, advanced mathematical analysis & was the only mathematician to win an Olympic medal.
-His work on Besicovitch theorem, Big-O notation & prime numbers solidified his place as a great mathematician.
+description: Harald Bohr worked on Dirichlet series, and applied analysis to the theory of numbers.
+He is (as far as we know) the only mathematician to win an Olympic medal (a silver for representing Denmark at soccer in 1908).
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---